-The best way to determine a used Hoshizaki ice machine evaporator is damaged is to look at the plate from the top and bottom of the ice machine.
-You’ll have to remove the roof of the machine to view the evaporator plat from the top.
+The best way to determine if a used Hoshizaki ice machine evaporator is damaged is to look at the plate from the top and bottom of the ice machine.
+You’ll have to remove the roof of the used Hoshizaki ice machine to view the evaporator plate from the top.
 You want to look for any dents, warping, or if the plates are cracked or bubbling.

 You can view the bottom of the evaporator plate by removing the front cover.
 You also want to look below for any plate separation.
 Tap the plates and see if you heat them bang together.
 The plates should be solidly connected.

-Manitowoc designs their ice machines so that all the vital components are easily accessible.
+Manitowoc designs their ice machines so that all the vital parts are easily accessible.

 To inspect a used Manitowoc ice maker evaporator, simply open the front panel and pull up the water curtain (the large plastic panel just behind the front panel).

 Behind it, you’ll see the evaporator plate, which is a grid-shaped metal plate.
 Look closely for any bent or damaged metal.
 Make sure you don’t see any separation, either.
 All parts of the plate should be secure.
 Finally, run your fingernail across the metal to see if it sticks.
 If your fingernail doesn’t skate across the metal, that’s a good sign of scale damage.